 Error 1 occurs during a firing segment programmed to increase the temperature.
-When the kiln is maintaining the requires that the kiln maintain a minimum rise of $12^{\circ}F$ (4.8°C) per hour.
+When the kiln is maintaining the programmed set point this error is not checked.
+If the kiln is unable to maintain the programmed set point the controller then requires that the kiln maintain a minimum rise of 12°F (4.8°C) per hour.